Gervais's beaked whale: Behavior

 Judging by strandings, the whales occur in small groups.
-They probably feed on squid.

 A sighting made in 1998, west of the island of Tenerife, involved three whales swimming over waters 1500 meters deep.
 Another small group was seen south of the island of Gran Canaria.

 Although timid, the whales allowed close photos.
 They surfaced for a short time, and their dives lasted for around an hour.

 In September 2008, northeast of the island of Lanzarote, some Gervais' beaked whales were photographed breaching out of the water.

 On May 5, 2011, one juvenile female specimen was found dead and beached at Playa Larga in Maunabo in southeastern Puerto Rico.
 The juvenile had her stomach filled with (10 pounds) of plastic bags.

 On July 10 of the same year, one specimen was found dead in the Yucatán Peninsula, Mexico.
 Further investigation is being performed to confirm the species in this case.

+Food and foraging

+Gervais's beaked whales are presumed to be a deep-diving, echolocating suction-feeder like other Mesoplodon species, creating a negative pressure cavity in its mouth by retracting its tongue and expanding the throat grooves, powerfully drawing prey inside like a biological vacuum.
+Stomach content analyses revealed a diet of deepwater squid (Octopoteuthis sp., Mastigoteuthis sp., Taonius pavo), fish (viperfish, black gemfish, Lampadena sp.) and crustaceans (Giant red mysid).